-With regards to the management report, our report in this regard is presented in the "Report on other legal requirements" section.
+With regards to the Management Report, our report is presented in the "Report on Other Legal Requirements" section.

-Responsibilities of the Board of Directors for the Financial Statements
+Responsibilities of the Board of Directors and Those Charged with Governance for the Financial Statements

-The Board of Directors is responsible for the preparation of financial statements that give a true and fair view in accordance with IFRS-EU and the requirements of the Companies Law, Cap.
+The Board of Directors is responsible for the preparation of financial statements that give a true and fair view in accordance with IFRS Accounting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113, and for such internal control as the Board of Directors determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless there is an intention to either liquidate the Company or to cease its operations, or there is no realistic alternative but to do so.
+In preparing the financial statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention to liquidate the Company or to cease the Company's operations, or there is no realistic alternative but to do so.

-The Board of Directors is responsible for overseeing the Company's financial reporting process.
+The Board of Directors and those charged with governance are responsible for overseeing the Company's financial reporting process.